shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-04-30-individual-why-discovery.md

 ## Thanks for reading!

-I've prepared a [Google doc](https://docs.google.com/document/d/e/2PACX-1vSgeXDNI6KqJmyiuDtIRO7AJiLnvotTsvQJJtOzMNrmEsdLyasB6_VTCajJJQO214xvRwNzXbbtWWB3/pub) with everything you need to get started for discovering or facilitating an individual why statement.

 I plan to continue writing about Golden Circle Theory and WHY discovery as I learn more through the process.
+There's still a lot I have to learn in terms of using WHY statements as a tool for alignment as a leader.
 If you have any questions about WHY discovery - let's talk!